Chinatown, San Francisco: Demographics

 According to the San Francisco Planning Department, Chinatown is "the most densely populated urban area west of Manhattan", with 15,000 residents living in 20 square blocks.
 In the 1970s, the population density in Chinatown was seven times the San Francisco average.

 During the time from 2009 to 2013, the median household income was $20,000 – compared to $76,000 citywide – with 29% of residents below the national poverty threshold.
 The median age was 50 years, the oldest of any neighborhood.
 As of 2015, two thirds of the residents lived in one of Chinatown's 105 single room occupancy hotels (SRO), 96 of which had private owners and nine were owned by nonprofits.
 There are two public housing projects in Chinatown, Ping Yuen and North Ping Yuen.

-Most residents are monolingual speakers of mutually unintelligible dialects of the Chinese language: historically Hoisanese, now Cantonese and some Mandarin.
+Most residents are monolingual speakers of mutually unintelligible varieties of the Chinese language: historically Hoisanese, now Cantonese and some Mandarin.
 In 2015, only 14% of households in the SROs were headed by a person that spoke English fluently.
 The areas of Stockton and Washington Streets and Jackson and Kearny Streets in Chinatown are almost entirely Chinese or Asian, with blocks ranging from 93% to 100% Asian.
 According to a study by the San Francisco Planning Department in 2018, 81% of the residents in the neighborhood were Asian.

 Many of the Chinese immigrants who managed to accumulate wealth while living in Chinatown move to the Richmond District, the Sunset District, or the suburbs.